shytskyi/ASP.NET_Core_Authentication_and_Authorization/README.md

 A secure ("/") route is implemented using the [Authorize] attribute, ensuring only authenticated users can access it.
 The middleware orchestrates the display of a basic login form at "/login" for user authentication.

-2.Code Organization and Middleware Structure
+2. Code Organization and Middleware Structure
 Core authentication and authorization processes are encapsulated within middleware components.

 3. Authorization Configuration